I travel a lot; I hate having my life disrupted by routine.

 Here is what it looks like now with the speakers installed

-With the Powered Subwoofer hidden below the speakers and stock radio, everything is kept hidden and almost stock looking.
+With the Powered Subwoofer hidden below the speakers and stock radio,

-Cleaning the Gutters Themselves
+Gutter Extensions & Cleaning the Gutters Themselves

 One of the main things people talk about on RV Forums is Black Streaks on the sides of their campers.
-While touring the Sunline Factory and talking with Carl Kern, he told us one way to easily avoid those dreaded black streaks was to add good ol' fashion Wooden Close Pins to our gutters.
-This would allow the water to drip freely from the camper and not allow the nastiness to collect on the side of the camper.
-I tried this and after a few hundred miles, realized the clothes pins which I almost always forgot were up there, would blow off while driving.
+While touring the Sunline Factory and talking with Carl Kern, he told us one way to easily avoid those dreaded black streaks was to add a good ol' fashion Wooden Close Pins to our gutters.

 This isn't good if one was to blow off and hit a passing car windshield or worse yet, a motorcyclist.
 How do I fix this?
 This was easily accomplished with a $10 item from General RV.

-The Gutter Extensions should be something that RV manufactures realize should be standard equipment on RV's.
+The Gutter Extensions are something that manufactures should be putting on as standard equipment on the RV's.
 It's just basic knowledge that as long as you can keep the water off the side of the coach, you don't have to worry about black streaks causing you troubles.
 But then there is always the clutter that accumulates in the gutters.
-Cindy noticed the other day after a good rain, that the water wasn't even dripping off the gutter extension, it was running down the side of the coach.

-One day I crawled up on the roof to see what the problem was and see if I could figure out a way to solve this annoying habit.
+I crawled up on the roof to see what the problem was and see if I could figure out a way to solve this annoying habit.

 If you've never looked in your gutters of your camper, you'd be amazed how much junk can accumulate in there over a short period of time.
 One time while camping under a particular messy tree, it took me an hour to clean the gutters out.
 That was until I figured out this trick!

-After trying my hardest to get the stuff out with my fingers, which didn't seem to work, I went into the tool box and grabbed a piece of flexible rubber tubing, like what you'd use to replace your vacuum lines on the truck motor.
+After trying my hardest to get the stuff out with my fingers, which didn't seem to work, I went into the tool box and grabbed a piece of flexible rubber tubing, like what you'd use to replace your vacuum lines on the trucks motor.

 By crawling along the edge of the roof with the rubber tubing scrapping the gutter, I was able to remove any gunk that was lodged in the gutter, which was quite a bit!
 The bottoms of the gutter itself were also soiled black, which is what I'm sure causes those nasty black streaks on the sides of the camper that we normally used our Thetford Black Streak Remover for.